-- a.
-Notification: An application to the USACE is not required.
-The following GPs are Non-Reporting to the Corps if they meet the requirements of self-verification and RI CRMC performs a review; GPs: 1, 2, 3, 4, 5, 7, 8, 14, 15, 16, and 20.
-If the CRMC issues a permit for the proposed work, CRMC will insert appropriate language in their authorization to notify the applicant that the CRMC authorization is also their Corps authorization provided they comply with the GP's conditions.
-Written approval from CRMC giving joint state/federal authorization is required before work can commence.
-A SVNF is not required if Non-Reporting. - b.
-Eligibility Criteria: Activities in Rhode Island and tribal lands that meet the following criteria are eligible under SV of this GP if they: - Are subject to USACE jurisdiction (see Appendix B, GC 2); - Meet the SV criteria in Appendix A General Permits; - Meet the requirements of the applicable GCs in Appendix B; - Meet all other applicable terms and conditions of these GPs; and - Result in no more than minimal impacts to the aquatic environment.
+a.
+Notification: An application to USACE is not required.
+However, prospective applicants shall confirm that the activity meets all the applicable terms and conditions for self-verification (SV).
+The applicant must submit a Self-Verification Notification Form (SVNF) and required accompanying materials to USACE in accordance with Section 2(c) below, at least two weeks prior to commencement of work authorized by these GPs unless otherwise specified (See below.)
+A copy of the SVNF is in Section IX.
+By submitting the SVNF, you are self-verifying that your project meets the terms and conditions of the applicable GPs b.
+Eligibility Criteria: Activities in Rhode Island and tribal lands that meet the following criteria are eligible under SV of this GP if they:

+- Are subject to USACE jurisdiction (Section I paragraph A); - Meet the SV criteria in Section III General Permits; - Meet the requirements of the applicable GCs in Section IV; - Meet all other applicable terms and conditions of these GPs; and - Result in no more than minimal impacts to the aquatic environment.

 Project proponents seeking authorization under these GPs by qualifying for SV must comply with all GCs and other relevant federal laws such as the National Historic Preservation Act (NHPA), the Endangered Species Act (ESA) and the Wild and Scenic Rivers Act.
-Consequently, applicant information submittals to USACE and outside experts such as the Rhode Island Historical Preservation and Heritage Commission (HPHC), The Narragansett Indian Tribe (NIT) (see Appendix D) and the National Park Service, is required for SV eligible activities when there is a likelihood of the presence of resources of concern and the proposed work has the potential to affect these resources.
-Federal agencies should follow their own procedures for complying with the above requirements and shall provide USACE with the appropriate documentation to demonstrate compliance with those requirements for both SV and PCN review.
+Consequently, applicant information submittals to USACE and outside experts such as the Rhode Island Historical Preservation and Heritage Commission (HPHC), the Narragansett Indian Tribe (NIT) and the National Park Service (see Section VIII), are required for SV eligible activities when there is a likelihood of the presence of resources of concern and the proposed work has the potential to affect these resources.
+Federal agencies should follow their own procedures for complying with the above requirements and shall provide USACE with the appropriate documentation to demonstrate compliance with those requirements for both SV and PCN review. c.
+How to Obtain Self-Verification Verification: Applicants must: